mjchi7/mjchi7.github.io/content/posts/git-objects-permissions.md

 title: "Git Objects Permissions"
 date: 2022-11-16T10:50:39+08:00
 draft: false
+summary: In this article, we'll look at how Git is handling the file mode of each files we've checked in.
 ---
 ## Overview
 In this article, we'll look at how Git is handling the file mode of each file we've checked in.